 the Commonwealth has no liability to the Tenderer for any compensation on any basis whatsoever in connection with the Tenderer’s participation in the RFT.

-Clause 2.22.2 does not apply to this Deed, any confidentiality deed executed by the Tenderer, or any other deed or contractual arrangement entered into by the Tenderer as required by the Commonwealth from time to time.
+Clause 2.2 does not apply to this deed poll, any confidentiality deed executed by the Tenderer, or any other deed or contractual arrangement entered into by the Tenderer as required by the Commonwealth from time to time.

 ACCEPTANCE (CORE)